-Although there are a limited number of condos that fall under the pre-war category, New York still offers plenty of choices in this arena.
+Although there are a limited number of condos that fall under the pre-war category.
+New York City still offers plenty of choices in this arena.
 Here are ten of the most popular prewar condominiums in NYC.

-Both a hotel and a residence, this historic landmark was built in 1907 and boasts two addresses: 768 Fifth Avenue and 1 Central Park South.
-Apartments start around $1.5 million and go up from there in this classic New York landmark at the south end of the park.
+Both a hotel and a residence, this historic landmark was built in 1907 and has two addresses: 768 Fifth Avenue and 1 Central Park South.
+Apartments start around $1.5 million and go up from there in this famous New York landmark at the south end of the park.

 737 Park Avenue